Fall 2015 Enrollment

 |Number of Classes||105||119||68||23||10||12||0||337|

 Through Spiritual Life, students find new ways to grow in their faith.
-The community is rooted in love for one another and for God, but it is not a Christian hideout from the world.
-Students and faculty alike challenge one another to examine, articulate, and own their faith.
-Attending Timeout (a weekly student-led worship service), serving locally and joining a D-group (discipleship group) are just a few of the ways students can grow.
+The community is rooted in love for one another and for God.
+But NNU is not a Christian hideout from the world; students and faculty alike challenge one another to examine, articulate, and own their faith.
+Attending Timeout (a weekly student-led worship service), serving locally, and joining a D-group (discipleship group) are just a few of the ways that students can grow.

 Student Government Association

 Staple campus traditions would not be possible without the Student Government Association (SGA) and other student leadership positions.
-SGA gives students opportunities to get involved, both on-campus and in the surrounding community.
-NNU has the standard clubs and organizations (more than 40) and some unique traditions and campus characters you might not find elsewhere.
+SGA gives students opportunities to get involved both on-campus and in the surrounding community.
+NNU has standard clubs and organizations (more than 40!) as well as a handful of traditions and campus characters that are unique to the university.

-16 percent of students come from a culturally diverse background.
-The Office of Multicultural Affairs works to increase awareness, cooperation, and understanding concerning ethnic, religious and cultural diversity on campus and in the local community.
+16 percent of NNU students come from a culturally diverse background.
+The Office of Multicultural Affairs works to increase awareness, cooperation, and understanding concerning ethnic, religious, and cultural diversity both on campus and in the local community.

-NNU students and alumni will tell you that most of their best college memories were made while living on campus.
-Whether it’s a late night run to Merrit’s for a world-famous scone, competing in intramurals with a dorm wing, or deep conversations with a roommate, living in a caring community is an integral part of the NNU experience.
+NNU students and alumni rave about how their best college memories were made while living on campus.
+Whether they go on a late-night run to Merrit’s for a world-famous scone, compete in intramurals with a wing in their dorm, or have deep conversations with their roommates, students find that living in a caring community is an integral part of the NNU experience.

-Being a residential campus is not just about the fun though.
+The benefits of a residential campus, however, are not just about fun.
 Living on campus contributes significantly to the success of students, both socially and academically.
-Studies show that students living on campus achieve a higher GPA and have a higher graduation rate than those who live off campus.
-And, NNU wants its students to be successful.
+Studies show that students who live on campus achieve a higher GPA and have a higher graduation rate than those who live off campus.

 |Apartments for married students||x|